ahnayef/AI-Course/connect_four/guide.md

 - **If we get here:** None of the 4 win conditions were met
 - **return false:** No win found for this player

-### Computer AI - Simple but Effective Strategy
+### Computer AI - Detailed Algorithm Analysis

-The computer uses a 3-level decision making process:
+The computer uses a **greedy heuristic algorithm** with priority-based decision making.
+This is NOT minimax - it's a simpler, rule-based approach that makes decisions based on immediate game state analysis.

+#### Algorithm Classification: **Greedy Heuristic with Priority Rules**

+**What makes it "greedy":**
+- Makes locally optimal choices at each step
+- Doesn't look ahead multiple moves
+- Takes the best immediate option available

+**What makes it "heuristic":**
+- Uses rules of thumb rather than exhaustive search
+- Based on human Connect 4 strategy principles
+- Fast execution but not guaranteed optimal

 ```javascript
 function computerMove() {